cnordenlow/main/README.md

-## Welcome to cnordenlow Github
+## Welcome

-*The purpose of this GitHub is to gather and share information.
+*The purpose of this page is to gather and share information.
 Working as an Portfolio Manager for Fixed Income a lot of my focus is to be able to track and break down data with with it´s effect on the economy and current market pricing.
 To be able to do this, programming is key, but also to understand what lies beyond the numbers.
 This page can be about some of this.
 But this page can also be about totally different things.
 Please contact me if you have any questions or thoughts.*

 ##### The aim for this bookdown page is create different templates and settings to be able to code, break down and analyse data in different ways.